Table of Contents

 Interesting Quotes

 “I started with the purely tentative hypothesis that the person who signed the will was not Jeffrey Blackmore.
-I assumed this; and I may as that I did not believe it at the time, but merely adopted it as a proposition that was worth testing.
+I assumed this; and I may add that I did not believe it at the time, but merely adopted it as a proposition that was worth testing.
 I accordingly tested it, 'Yes?'
 Or 'No?'
 With each new fact; but as each new fact said 'Yes,' and no fact said definitely 'No,' it's probability increased rapidly by a sort of geometrical progression.
 The probabilities multiplied into one another.
 It is a perfectly sound method, for one knows that if a hypothesis is true, it will lead one, sooner or later, to a crucial fact by which its truth can be demonstrated.”
 R. Austin Freeman, "The Mystery of 31 New Inn".